Always-Newbie/bridge/README.md

 ### About

 "bridge" is RSS feeds reader.
-This app is written a pure Golang.
+This app written a pure Golang.
 And RSS feeds convert into json, and execute HTTP POST your team (Discord or Slack)webhook.

 ### Support webhooks